tmooney/cloud-automation/kube/services/portal/README.md

 Second, the optional `tier_access_level` property in the `global` object of `manifest.json` determines the access level of a common.
 Valid options for `tier_access_level` are `libre`, `regular` and `private`.
 Common will be treated as `private` by default.
 For `regular` level data commons, there's another configuration environment variable `tier_access_limit`, which is the minimum visible count for aggregation results.
 By default set to 1000.

+Additionally, the optional `use_indexd_authz` property in the `global` object of `manifest.json` determines whether the indexd `acl` field or `authz` field should be used to check for unmapped files.
+Prior to the deployment of centralized auth, the acl field is used, after its deployment, the authz field is used.

 The portal includes support for several customization profiles in its code base in various files under the [data/config](https://github.com/uc-cdis/data-portal/tree/master/data/config) and [custom/](https://github.com/uc-cdis/data-portal/tree/master/custom) folders.
 An environment may also define its own `gitops` profile by installing files